Favourited 115 times

 Please note that as a host I need to check the WorkAway website for emails which I try to do each day.
 I am not notified in advance of emails to me. and there does not exist an app for hosts as there is for travellers.
 If I subsequently give you my gmail address, then please use that address if you wish quicker replies.
 Thanks.
 We have been able to pick up Workawayers arriving either at the Pittsburgh airport, bus station (Greyhound or Megabus) or train station (Amtrak).

 Help with Eco project

-300 river birch, 300 eastern white pine, 150 spruce, 300 serviceberry, 75 graystem dogwood, 100 red twig dogwood, 150 buttonbush, 100 elderberry, 100 silky dogwood, 100 American plum, 5 chestnut oak, 4 black gum and numerous ninebark, monarda, coneflower, cardinal flower and other forbs have been planted in the last 48 months.
+300 river birch, 300 eastern white pine, 450 spruce, 300 serviceberry, 75 graystem dogwood, 100 red twig dogwood, 150 buttonbush, 100 American plum, 12 pagoda dogwood, 7 swamp white oak, 5 chestnut oak, 4 black gum and numerous ninebark, monarda, coneflower, cardinal flower and other forbs have been planted in the last 48 months.
 A workawayer could learn how to help prepare grounds for such mass plantings as well as learn how to remove invasive species such as tree of heaven, privet, Japanese stiltgrass, Oriental bittersweet, multiflora rose and garlic mustard.

 Possible skills to learn:

 Native plants identification and planting and growing

 Wild bird identification by sight and by song (learn to record your observations on ebird)

 Habitat restoration landscaping

 Hand tool proficiency (hammer, pliers, clippers)